joshua-holmes/math-lang/README.md

 The abomination I have spawned is called Math Lang.
 It's a bash-style case-insensitive ~~monstrosity~~ *language* focused on performing math operations on large data sets...
 Well it would be if I implemented the ability to accept large data sets.
 Look, it's a prototype, okay?

+# Dependencies
+You will need `clang` to compile `mang`, the Math Lang compiler.
+See below on how to do that.

+In order to compile Math Lang code, you will need `nasm` (which is an assembler) and `ld` (which is a linker) installed.

+# How To Use
+Type `make` in a terminal in the root directory to see list of dev commands that you can use.
+To compile Math Lang, type `make compile`.
+Once compiled, you will see an executable in the root directory called `mang`.
+This is the new compiler you have just compiled.

+To use `mang`, I have created a Math Lang example that you can compile and run in `example.mang`.
+To compile the example, try `./mang --output example example.mang`.
+Here, `example.mang` is the file with Math Lang code in it. `--output example` specifies that the compiled executable will be called `example`.
+You can name the output file whatever you want.
+Now that you have compiled the example, execute it with `./example`.
+See `./mang --help` for more Math Lang options.

 # How It Works
 The language is separated into commands, operands, names, and numbers.